justbest23/internet-speed-log-collection/README.md

 - `fast-cli` (powered by Fast.com)
 - Ookla's official `speedtest` CLI

-Test results are stored in simple `.log` files which you can parse, visualise, or analyse however you like.
+Test results are stored in both raw `.log` format and structured `.csv` for analysis.

 ---